Keeping the Club in Front During the Swing (WEB 9)

 Here is another photo of Brooks Koepka with the club in front at the top of the swing.

 This photo shows Tiger Woods at the 2019 Masters.
-Again note that his lead hand is flat at the top and, in spite of the angle, the club looks very much in front of him.
+Again note that his lead hand wrist is flat at the top and, in spite of the angle of the photo, the club looks very much in front of him.

 Here is a shot from the final round of the 2019 British Open.
 Notice how much the club is in front of Lowry with a wedge an a flat lead wrist.

-Here is Shaun's full swing, notice how the club is behind him in his tee game and he has a cup in his lead hand.
+Here is Shane's full swing, notice how the club is behind him in his tee game and he has a cup in his lead hand.

 Here are two other number 1 players in the world.
 Justin Thomas obviously has a flat lead wrist at the top and the club is in front of him.